microsoft/PubSec-Info-Assistant/docs/features/features.md

   * [Azure AI Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/overview?view=doc-intel-3.1.0) for PDFs
   * [Unstructure.io](https://unstructured.io/) for all other text-based types
 * creating a standard JSON representation of all a documents text-based content
-* chunking and saving metadata into manageable sized to be used in the RAG pattern
+* chunking and saving metadata into manageable sizes to be used in the RAG pattern

 The Information Assistant Accelerator [pre-processes](/docs/features/document_pre_processing.md) certain document types to allow better understanding of large complex documents.